ferdn4ndo/ferdn4ndo/README.md

 📡 &nbsp;I have a Bachelor’s degree in Electronics Engineering the Technological Federal University of Paraná (UTFPR). \
 🚇 &nbsp;I have a Master's degree in Electrical Engineering at Technological Federal University of Paraná (UTFPR).\
 🤖 &nbsp;My main research area is computational intelligence for nondeterministic problems (metaheuristics).\
-🌎 &nbsp;Pursuing a world with more respect, social equality, environment-driven thinking, and science.
+🌎 &nbsp;Pursuing a world with more respect, social equality, environment-driven thinking, and science-based decisions.

 ### 🛠 &nbsp;Tech Stack